lino-framework/book/docs/dev/runtests.rst

 not do any manual changes therein.
 Because the test suite has many test cases which would fail if these demo databases were missing or not in their virgin state.
-In case you *did* write into some database during the previous section, just run :cmd:`inv initdb` once more.
+In case you *did* write into some database during the previous section, just run :cmd:`inv prep` once more.

 Tips & tricks